 “Yes, yes, I am fine.
 What the hell was that?”

 “A lunatic sir, a lunatic.”

 “Son of a bitch,” he said.
 “I have blood all over my shirt.”

 “We can get another.”

-President Row arrived at his speech.
-Was changed out of his shirt.
+President Row arrived for his speech.
+He was changed out of his shirt.
 All the dignitaries were there, seated behind him.
 Many of them were the men who had been there at the founding of the State of Us.